Longtime FFV Board member and Project Healing Waters Fly Fishing (PHWFF) volunteer Phil Johnson passed away on June 3rd.

 A Celebration of Life will be held at 3 p.m. on June 11 at Woody Funeral Home in Midlothian with a reception to follow.
 In lieu of flowers, the family asks that donations be made to Project Healing Waters.
 Online condolences may be left at Woody funeral home.

-Posted under Uncategorized Comments Off on Make a donation to the local PHWFF program in memory of Phil Johnson
+Posted under Uncategorized Comments Off on In memory of Phil Johnson